People are well educated, skilled and earn a decent living

 Analysis and issues

-The table above shows that six of the eight Key Performance Indicators are reporting as in measurement.
-For five of the six measures, the data will be available from January 2019.
+The table above shows that five of the eight Key Performance Indicators are reported as Red.
+Two are Green, and one is reporting as being in measurement.

 Wider Performance Indicators